psmyles/imgplex/docs/getting-started.md

 6. **Check the Preview** - the Preview panel updates automatically.
 If it doesn't look right, tweak the parameters.

-7. **Configure the Output node** - click the Output node in the Inspector to set the output folder and filename pattern.
+7. **Configure the Image Output node** - click the Image Output node to select it.
+The Inspector shows the output folder and filename settings.

-8. **Run the batch** - click the Run button (or use the menu). imgplex will process every image in the Filmstrip and save the results.
+8. **Run the batch** - click the **Run Workflow** button at the bottom of the Inspector panel (or use the menu). imgplex will process every image in the Filmstrip and save the results.

 ---